perevale/matches_prediction/README.md

 Some of the functions (marked under "Unused functions") are saved from previous experiments, are not updated and should not be taking into consideration when reviewing the code.

+The requirements to run the project are listed in the ```requirement.txt```.

+The instructions to the install the PyTorch Geometric after the installation of a new conda environment:

+    pip install pytorch
+    pip install torch-scatter==latest+cpu torch-sparse==latest+cpu -f https://pytorch-geometric.com/whl/torch-1.6.0.html
+    pip install torch-geometric